UCLA QB Rosen still in protocol, expects to play

 With high-profile running backs Leonard Fournette and Christian McCaffrey both skipping bowl games last season and eventually becoming top-10 picks this spring, Rosen was asked if he'd consider doing the same thing.

 Rosen said that he hasn't thought about sitting out a bowl game and hasn't discussed it with his family.
-He added that, as a quarterback, his situation could be different compared to Fournette and McCaffrey, who take more hits during games.
+He added that, as a quarterback, his situation could be different compared to Fournette's and McCaffrey's, as they take more hits during games.

 "The career span of a running back is really short, so I guess they're maybe counting the hits on their body," Rosen said.
 "It's just a different world for them."